pkarsy/ds3231-toit/README.md

 "ntp-plus-rtc.toit" exanple.

-The crystal of the ESP32 board normally has much worse performance than the TCXO crystal of the Ds3231, so it makes sense (when not using NTP) to update the system (ESP32) time every hour using the DS3231 time.
+The crystal of the ESP32 board normally has much worse performance than the TCXO crystal of the Ds3231, and it makes sense (when not using NTP) to update the system (ESP32) time every hour using the DS3231 time.
 See the example "nowifi.toit" for this.